jacopogiallo/thoughts-api/README.md

 The REST API is thought to run in a [maven](https://hub.docker.com/_/maven/) container.
 To set up the application please proceed as follows:

 (a) Download the repository.
-(In the following we will assume to have downloaded it in $PWD/thoughts-api)
+(In the following we will assume to have downloaded it in _$PWD/thoughts-api_)

 (b) Run a maven container (in interactive mode, by also indicating the host's port where to map the container's port 8080)
 ```
-docker run -it "$PWD/thoughts-api":/thoughts-api -p 8282:8080 maven /bin/bash
+docker run -it -v "$PWD/thoughts-api":/thoughts-api -p 8282:8080 maven /bin/bash
 ```

 (c) Install the application in the container.